xEdelweiss/taxi-backend/readme.md

     - [x] Stripe integration
     - [x] Hold payment until the order is completed
     - [x] Charge payment if the order is completed
-    - [ ] Refund payment if the order is canceled
+    - [ ] Refund payment if the order is cancelled
 - [ ] Driver matching
     - [x] Shortest distance matching strategy
     - [x] Fastest delivery time matching strategy